Caparisun/Linear_Regression_Project/SQL_Files/README.md

 order by grade;
 ```

 ### 8.)
-Arrange the data in a decreasing order by the price of the house.
+Arrange the data in decreasing order by the price of the house.
 Return only the IDs of the top 10 most expensive houses in your data.

 ```
 select id, price from house_price_data